yangymargaret/REUNION/README.md

   ReDiscover supports using the logistic regression model or the XGBoost classifier as the prediction model.
 By default we use the logistic regression model.

-- --ratio_1: the ratio of the number of pseudo negative training samples selected from the peaks with motif of a given TF detected but without TF binding predicted by Unify or the method specified in 'method_type_feature_link' (noted as N_neg,1) compared to the number of pseudo positive training samples selected (noted as N_pos), default = 0.25.
+- --ratio_1: the ratio of the number of pseudo negative training samples selected from the peaks with motif of a given TF detected but without TF binding predicted by Unify or other methods (noted as N_neg,1) compared to the number of pseudo positive training samples selected (noted as N_pos), default = 0.25.
 We have N_neg,1 = N_pos*$ratio_1.

 - --ratio_2: the ratio of the number of pseudo negative training samples selected from the peaks with the given TF motif detected (noted as N_neg,2) compared to the number of pseudo positive training samples selected (N_pos), default = 1.25.
 We have N_neg,2 = N_pos*$ratio_2.